Umar-Ayub/RecsEngine/README.md

 The system is a multi-stage recommendation engine that uses a combination of semantic search and rule-based reranking to provide recommendations.

 1.  **Aspiration Modeling**: User aspirations are extracted from conversations using the Gemini API.
-The system uses a prompt-based approach to classify the user's messages into predefined aspirational categories.
+The system uses a prompt-based approach to generate a list of relevant tags that represent the user's key themes and aspirations.

 2.  **Candidate Generation**: The system first generates a set of candidate recommendations by searching a FAISS index for posts with the highest cosine similarity to the user's aspirations.